Giving birth is an emotional experience. New parents often feel a combination of excitement, awe, and joy.

 How long does postpartum depression last?

-If you suspect that you or someone you know is suffering from postpartum depression, it is important to be screened and treated as soon as possible.
+If you suspect that you or someone you know is experiencing postpartum depression, it is important to be screened and treated as soon as possible.

 Although postpartum depression’s causes are still unclear, there are factors that put certain individuals at a higher risk for developing the condition.

 - A general history of depression or bipolar disorder or a history of depression during or after pregnancy

 - A family history of depression or other mood disorders or mental illnesses

 - Medical complications during childbirth